 Quantitative Research Vs Qualitative Research

 There are two types of research, qualitative research and quantitative research.
 Unlike quantitative research, qualitative research is exploratory and does not use mathematical and statistical methods to analyse the data gathered.
-The table below outlines the key differences between qualitative and quantitative research:

-Quantitative Research | Qualitative Research |
+| Quantitative Research | Qualitative Research |

-The purpose of this research is to quantify numerical data, test hypotheses to generalise findings from a sample. | The purpose of this data is to gain real-time information and knowledge on a specific topic, subject and phenomenon. |
+| The purpose of this research is to quantify numerical data and test hypotheses to generalise findings from a sample. | The purpose of this research is to gain real-time information and deeper understanding of a specific topic, subject, or phenomenon. |

-This involves numerical data such as statistics and measurements. | This involves non-numerical data such as words, observations and images. |
+| This involves numerical data such as statistics and measurements. | This involves non-numerical data such as words, observations, and images. |

-The methods used in this are surveys, experiments, observations and secondary data analysis focused on statistical data. | The methods used to gain data are interviews, surveys, ethnographic research, focus groups and case studies. |
+| The methods used include surveys, experiments, observations, and secondary data analysis focused on statistical data. | Methods include interviews, surveys, ethnographic research, focus groups, and case studies. |

-Quantitative data uses statistical analysis, descriptive statistics and inferential statistics to analyse the data. | Qualitative research uses thematic analysis, content analysis and narrative analysis to understand themes and patterns. |
+| Quantitative data uses statistical analysis, descriptive statistics, and inferential statistics to analyse the data. | Qualitative research uses thematic analysis, content analysis, and narrative analysis to understand themes and patterns. |

-The findings are supposed to be generalised, and include large samples. | The findings are not to be generalised which is why the study is limited to specific contexts. |
+| Findings aim to be generalised and typically require large samples. | Findings are not meant to be generalised and are limited to specific contexts. |

 Quantitative Research Examples